hazelcast/hazelcast/hazelcast-documentation/src/ThreadingOperation.md

  needs to be executed, it is put in this `genericPriorityWorkQueue`.
 And just like the partition-aware operation threads, a generic operation thread will first check the `genericPriorityWorkQueue` for work.

-Because a worker thread will block on the normal work queue (either partition specific or generic), it could be that a priority operation is not picked up because it will not be put on the queue where it is blocking.
+Because a worker thread will block on the normal work queue (either partition specific or generic), a priority operation may not be picked up because it will not be put on the queue where it is blocking.
 We always send a 'kick the worker' operation that does nothing else than trigger the worker to wake up and check the priority queue.

 #### Operation-response and Invocation-future